-Defined-contribution plan expenses are included in "Social security charges", and amounted to €32.1 million in both 2011 and 2010.
+Defined-contribution plan expenses are included in "Social security charges", and amounted to €33.2 million in 2011 (vs €32.1 million in 2010).

-Expenses relating to lump-sum retirement benefits and long-service leave under the collective agreements applicable to TF1 group companies are recognised as part of the net change in non-current provisions (see note 16-1).
+Expenses relating to lump-sum retirement benefits and long-service leave under the collective agreements applicable to TF1 group companies are recognised as part of the net change in non-current provisions (see note 16.1).
 Lump-sum retirement benefits paid during the period are recorded in "Staff remuneration".